kasjames99/nginx-2420/README3.md

 These commands reload the configuration file, which is necessary after changes, since systemd needs to be notified to update.
 This doesn't start or stop any services, only reloads the config.

 These commands will also set backend to start automatically at startup.

+3) Download the backend server from the github attachments location here: https://gitlab.com/cit2420/2420_notes_w24/-/tree/main/attachments?ref_type=heads

+4) Using SFTP, use your arch username followed by your droplet IP to open a connection from your local machine to your droplet, using the command line 'sftp username@your_droplet_ip'.

+5) Navigate to the directory where the file is located locally using cd, ie 'cd /path/to/local' on your home system.

+6) Upload hello-server to your droplet using 'put hello-server /opt/backend/'.

+7) Type 'exit' to disconnect the SFTP connection

+This command will use the 'put' command to place the server in the opt/backend location.

 # Edit Nginx Server Block for Reverse Proxy